Categories

 Europe Fashion Fine Arts History

-Women’s Head Coverings (part II of IV)
+Women’s Head Coverings (part II of VIII)

 Oh, have we discovered a delightful rabbit hole.
 We were continuing the theme of Women’s Head Coverings, this time focusing on Catholic traditions.